-After joining the Changchun Institute of Applied Chemistry, his research focused on the interactions between block copolymers and inorganic nanoparticles, working to reveal their fundamental solution behaviors, such as structure, morphological transition mechanism of the ordered aggregates.
+After joining the Changchun Institute of Applied Chemistry, his research focused on the interactions between block copolymers and inorganic nanoparticles, working to reveal their fundamental solution behaviors, such as structure and morphological transition mechanism of the ordered aggregates.

-As time goes on, he is becoming more and more interested in non-covalent interactions (such as electrostatic interaction, hydrogen bonding, hydrophobic interaction).
-Due to these interactions, so many amazing processes in biological system can be driven.
+As time goes on, he is becoming more and more interested in noncovalent interactions (such as electrostatic interaction, hydrogen bonding, and hydrophobic interaction).
+So many amazing processes in the biological system can be driven by these interactions.

-For the postdoctoral studies, he wants to further expand his experience, by learning and using more powerful synthetic techniques, designing and exploring more elegant block copolymers.
-He is still at the early stage of understanding why the polymer world is so beautiful, and is looking forward to be surprised by what has been waiting.
+For his postdoctoral studies, he wants to further expand his experience by learning and using more powerful synthetic techniques and designing and exploring more elegant block copolymers.
+He is still at the early stage of understanding why the polymer world is so beautiful and is looking forward to being surprised by what awaits him.